 To Lyubovs, family and community ties were more important than ties of faith or nationality.
 Families on Lyubov do not separate when children came of age; they live together for their entire lives, with succeeding generations often taking over the same house.
 Children clustered around Babushkas (affectionately called Bubbies literally “dear grandmothers”) for stories and discipline, elder brothers went with their fathers to tend to the horses and hunt and women took care of the harvest and home.
 The entire family eats, sleeps and worships together in the same small house.

-Little is sacred to dour Lyubov humor and Lyubov folklore often reverses the family image (as does much of Lyubov humor).
-One fairy tale tells of a clever farmer who posed a riddle that the tsar could not answer.
+Little is sacred to dour Lyubov humor and Lyubov folklore often reverses the family image (as does much of Lyubovite humor).
+One tale tells of a clever farmer who posed a riddle that the tsar could not answer.
 He told the tsar that of the money he made from crops, one-fourth went to taxes, one-fourth went to pay debts, one-fourth was loaned and one-fourth was thrown away frivolously and yet all his family were well-off.
 The Tsar understood the taxes but was confused by the rest and asked the farmer to explain.
 “It is easy.” replied the farmer, “feeding my father is repaying a debt, feeding my son is making a loan, and feeding my daughter is frivolous!”
-The point of the story is to mock the concept of the worth of a daughter – originally to dissuade the Chaos occupiers from taking an interest in the women of Lyubov, as a matter of fact women are considered extremely valuable since one’s religious and cultural identity is inherited from one’s mother.
+The point of the story is to mock the worth of a daughter – originally to dissuade the Chaos occupiers from taking an interest in the women of Lyubov, as a matter of fact women are considered extremely valuable since one’s religious and cultural identity is inherited from one’s mother.
 Among many circles of Lyubov nobility, young women are kept locked away in private rooms until adulthood, and were not permitted to circulate publicly!

 Lyubov is cold and large; each village could find itself alone for months during the long winter.
 As a result, Lyubovs developed a strong tradition of hospitality.
-The Izba (homestead) providing an island of shelter amid the dangers of the wilderness has being likened to the oasis in Arabian culture.
+The Izba (homestead) providing an island of shelter amid the dangers of the wilderness has being likened to the oasis in Tallarn culture.
 All visitors, without exception, were welcomed with food; Muzhhiks (free peasants) offered bread and salt to visitors, and proffering a place by the stove was the highest expression of a peasant’s good will.
 The same standard, albeit on a grander and occasionally more pompous level, applied to the wealthy Boyars who were expected to lay out feasts and open their bathhouses to their guests.

 The Lyubov are tremendous gift givers and commonly exchange tokens and other small items.
 Lyubov give presents to guests, to those who wish to conduct business, or as a transfer of small tokens of generosity.
 This is an ingrained tradition, and visitors to Lyubov ignore it at their peril.